magrimm/RPL_group/Readme.txt

 	Perform task in 2. that states task is impossible.

 == Usage ==

+/Parameters
+The parameters play a huge role of defining the properties of the tasks as well as the algorithms which are used to achieve them.
+The files used to access the parameters can be found in the parameter_files_folder.
+Figure one shows the order in which these parameters are parsed.
+The access of a lower level file is achieved by entering its filename in the properties file of its parent.
+For example, the controller parameters file's name has to be placed in the parameters file of the planner.
+The parsing here is done using a hash table in which a string is associated to a corresponding setter that assigns a value to a parameter classes' variables once a certain string is encountered.

+/PUblishers
+A deferred publishing class has been created which allows for communication of task behaviors through the ROS framework.
+For instance, it is possible to view the results of the path planned through RVIZ by simply creating a publisher specific to the form that the message is represented in.

 /Setup
 Communication between the processing unit and the robot is carried out through ROS nodes and messages.
 Online computation is also possible by augmenting a processing unit to the robot which communicates through the micro USB port.
 The remote node can then be accessed through the use of a wireless router.